CityOfDetroit/base-unit-tools/README.md

 ### Issue Reporter

-This is a tool for **reporting problems** with an address or base unit.
+This is a tool for **reporting issues** with an address or base unit.

 Once you enter an address, or select a base unit and enter an ID, hit the Search button.

 You should then be able to enter the issue in a text box and submit.

 If you're a city employee, please **log in** so that your account can be attached to your submission.

+This tool accepts one of two sets of URL parameters, either:
+- `address`: representing an address string, which will be geocoded by the tools

+or, passed together:
+- `type`: one of `addresses`, `buildings`, `parcels`, `streets`
+- `id`: the ID of the feature

+which will be used to look up an existing base unit.

+For best use, the issue reporter should be linked from other tools using the `type` and `id` parameters.

 ### Geocoder